sassyYoda/MedicalTokAlign/README.md

-# TokAlign: Efficient Vocabulary Adaptation via Token Alignment
+# MedicalTokAlign: Vocabulary Adaptation for Medical Domain

+This repository adapts [TokAlign](https://github.com/chongli17/TokAlign) for the medical domain by adapting Pythia-1b to use BioGPT's tokenizer, trained on PubMed abstracts.

-The code for the ACL 2025 conference paper "**TokAlign: Efficient Vocabulary Adaptation via Token Alignment**".
+**Based on:** TokAlign: Efficient Vocabulary Adaptation via Token Alignment (ACL 2025)

 ## Overview
-We propose an efficient method named TokAlign to replace the vocabulary of LLM from the token co-occurrences view, and further transfer the token-level knowledge between models.
-It first aligns the source vocabulary to the target one by learning a one-to-one mapping matrix for token IDs.
-Model parameters, including embeddings, are rearranged and progressively fine-tuned for the new vocabulary.
-The following figure illustrates the method of TokAlign:
+This project applies the TokAlign method to adapt Pythia-1b's vocabulary to BioGPT's tokenizer for medical domain applications.
+The method aligns the source vocabulary (Pythia-1b) to the target vocabulary (BioGPT) by learning a one-to-one mapping matrix for token IDs.
+Model parameters, including embeddings, are rearranged and progressively fine-tuned for the new vocabulary using PubMed abstracts.

+**Key Differences from Original TokAlign:**
+- **Base Model/Tokenizer**: Pythia-1b (maintained as in original)
+- **Target Model/Tokenizer**: BioGPT (microsoft/biogpt)
+- **Training Corpus**: PubMed abstracts (~1 billion tokens)

 ![](figure/method.png)